vapor/docs/3.0/docs/getting-started/structure.md

 For example, a request to `localhost:8080/favicon.ico` will check to see if `Public/favicon.ico` exists.
 If it does, Vapor will return it.

+You will need to enable `FileMiddleware` in your `configure.swift` file before Vapor can return public files.
+Make sure you've uncommented this line:

+`middlewares.use(FileMiddleware.self)`

 ## Sources

 This folder contains all of the Swift source files for your project.